Coeur a la Creme with Raspberry Sauce

 - 1 cup seedless raspberry jam, I used Bonne Maman and strained the seeds

 - 1 tablespoon Grand Marnier or other orange liqueur

 - Fresh raspberries to garnish

 - Change to a whisk attachment and mix tin the heavy cream, vanilla, lemon zest, and vanilla bean seeds on low, then increase mixer speed to high until the mixture is very thick, like whipped cream.

 - Line a 2 cup capacity coeur a la creme dish or a sieve with a piece of cheesecloth (large enough to drape over sides).
 Place over a bowl to catch any liquid drainage.

 - To make the sauce, combine fresh raspberries, sugar and 2 tablespoons water in a small saucepan.
 Bring to a boil, then lower heat and cook for about 4 minutes.

-- To serve, unmold coeur a la creme onto serving plate. drizzle sauce around perimeter and garnish with fresh berries.
+- To serve, unmold coeur a la creme onto serving plate.
+Drizzle the sauce around perimeter and garnish with fresh berries.